fbaierl/tig-colors-noblue/README.md

 # Noblue color scheme for [tig](https://github.com/jonas/tig)

-Color scheme for [tig](https://github.com/jonas/tig) very close to the original one, just without the dark blue color (which is hard to read on a dark background).
-Instead, cyan was used.
+Color scheme for [tig](https://github.com/jonas/tig) very close to the original one, but without the dark blue color (which is hard to read on a dark background).
+Instead, magenta was used.

 ![sample](/tig_noblue_theme.png)